HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/Responsive Navigation Patterns.md

 - **MobileNavigationMenu.vue**: Slide-in panel that appears on mobile devices when the hamburger menu is activated
 - **UserProfileSection.vue**: User profile display with dropdown menu on desktop and simplified display on mobile
 - **navigation.ts**: Pinia store that manages navigation state including mobile menu visibility and active route
-- **MayaLogoIcon.vue**: SVG component for the Maya Platform logo, recently implemented to replace text-based branding
+- **MayaLogoIcon.vue**: SVG component for the MayaWork logo, recently implemented to replace text-based branding
 - **user.ts**: Pinia store that manages user authentication state and user type (specialist or client)

 These components use Vue's composition API and leverage Tailwind CSS utility classes for responsive behavior and visual styling.